Black Estate

 A biodynamic family estate in the Omihi sub-zone of Waipara Valley, Black Estate bottles single-vineyard Pinot Noir, Chardonnay, and Riesling from three certified-organic hillside and valley-floor sites farmed by the Naish family since 2007.

 Black Estate is a Demeter-certified biodynamic producer in North Canterbury's Waipara Valley, working three vineyards in and around the rural Omihi community north of Christchurch.
-The original Home vineyard on Omihi's limestone-rich clay loam was planted in 1999 by Russell and Kumiko Black, who founded the property in the early 1990s.
+The original Home vineyard on Omihi's limestone-rich clay loam was planted in 1993 and 1994 by restaurateur Russell Black, with assistance from Daniel Schuster, founding the property as Black Estate.
 The Naish family purchased the estate in 2007 and have built it into a benchmark Waipara producer under daughter Penelope Naish (general manager) and her husband Nicholas Brown (winemaker), with parents Rod and Stacey Naish.
-Two additional sites were added to the program in the 2010s: Damsteep, another hillside parcel on clay over fractured limestone roughly ten kilometres north of the home block, and Netherwood, on Waipara's distinctive greensand.
+Two additional sites were added to the program in the 2010s through acquisition: Damsteep, a hillside parcel on clay over fractured limestone roughly ten kilometres north of the home block that was planted in 1999 by prior owners and purchased by Black Estate in 2012, and Netherwood, on Waipara's distinctive greensand, originally planted in 1986 by Daniel Schuster and Russell Black and acquired by Black Estate in 2015.
 Single-vineyard Pinot Noir, Chardonnay, and Riesling from each site form the core of the lineup, alongside Sauvignon Blanc, Chenin Blanc, Cabernet Franc, Young Vines bottlings, and two Pét Nats.
 All wines are wild-fermented and most are bottled unfined and unfiltered, with the Netherwood Chardonnay recognised as the estate's flagship and the Damsteep Riesling regularly cited as a New Zealand reference.

-- Three-vineyard, single-site program across the Omihi and Waipara Valley sub-zones of North Canterbury: Home (Omihi hillside, planted 1999), Damsteep (Omihi clay over fractured limestone and sandstone, also planted 1999, around ten kilometres north of the Home block), and Netherwood (Waipara Greensand), all certified organic by BioGro and certified biodynamic by Demeter
+- Three-vineyard program across the Omihi and Waipara Valley sub-zones of North Canterbury: Home (Omihi hillside, planted 1993 and 1994 by Russell Black, the founding site), Damsteep (Omihi clay over fractured limestone and sandstone, planted 1999 by prior owners and acquired by Black Estate in 2012, around ten kilometres north of the Home block), and Netherwood (Waipara Greensand, planted 1986 by Daniel Schuster and Russell Black, acquired by Black Estate in 2015), all certified organic by BioGro and certified biodynamic by Demeter

-- Original Home vineyard planted in 1999 by Russell and Kumiko Black on an Omihi limestone-clay hillside; the original Pinot Noir and Chardonnay vines from that planting remain in production
+- Original Home vineyard planted in 1993 and 1994 by restaurateur Russell Black, with assistance from Daniel Schuster, on an Omihi limestone-clay hillside; the original Pinot Noir and Chardonnay vines from that planting remain in production

 - Acquired by the Naish family in 2007, just weeks after Penelope Naish and Nicholas Brown's daughter Sylvia was born; the family-run business is led by Penelope Naish (general manager) and her husband Nicholas Brown (winemaker), with Penelope's parents Rod and Stacey Naish and her siblings as the wider ownership group